 What other Solar Cell Technologies are there?

-Synergy Solar Zimbabwe only works with and installs quality equipment.
-We use the best and most reputable brands, from solar inverters to panels and batteries.
-We know good equipment means quality and guarantee; so we use the best so as to create customers satisfaction.
+Synergy Solar Zimbabwe works exclusively with high-quality, trusted equipment.
+We install only the most reputable brands, from solar inverters to panels and batteries.
+We understand that using top-notch equipment ensures reliability, long-term performance, and customer satisfaction, which is why we never compromise on quality.